Alicja-Malinowska/Milestone1/README.md

 * The contrast between the background colours and the text colours should be sufficient for people with impaired ability to see colours

+#### Peer code review

+* It was pointed out to me that the inr 'Why Us' subsection of Home the last icon reaches outside its container.
+This was not he case on my devices but after investigating using Chrom Dev Tools I noticed it happens when the height of the device is smaller.
+The bug was caused by setting the height to 100vh.
+Changing it to min-height: 100vh solved the problem.
+* Some reviewers noticed that the navigation bar on mobile mode wouldn't collapse when an item was selected.
+This wasn't the best user experience as they would have to touch the hamburger menu button again to be able to fully see the site.
+This was fixed using JavaScript code.

 ## Deployment

 The website has been deployed using GitHub Pages.
 To do this I opened 'Settings' in my Milestone1 repository and and under the 'GitHub pages' section I chose my master branch to be the publishing source.
 By doing this I received a shareable link (which is available in the beginning of this document) to my published site.